data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-generic-handling-flat-files.md

 * If the ETL process (Module) is successful the original files can optionally be moved to an archive directory.
 * If the ETL process (Module) is unsuccessful the files are also removed but the original zip file is untouched, resetting the process to before the execution started.

-## Implementation Guidelines
+## Implementation guidelines
 * Every separate source system has its own directory in the landing area.
 * Every source directory has an archive directory.
 * ETL process must be capable of loading multiple files in one execution.
-This may require file comparisons to detect the deltas to be loaded in the Staging Area if the file contains a full dataset (‘complete dump’).
+This may require file comparisons to detect the deltas to be loaded in the Staging Area if the file contains a full dataset (ï¿½complete dumpï¿½).
 If the file already contains a delta it can be loaded into the Staging Layer directly.
 * The data types in the staging table are all unicode to support a potentialy wide variety of characters (i.e. NVARCHAR (100) or NVARCHAR (1000)).
 This is done to simplify further processing and to prevent data type issues from flat file sources
 * If applicable the data types of the flat file source definition are set to the same length as defined in the previous bullet.
 This is done to reduce the impact of field changes
 * A single Batch (workflow) may be created when a source systems delivers more than one file.
 This depends on the size of the files and the total processing time